 Your ability to problem solve, collaborate and to Google.
-The bootcamp revolves a lot around this – learning how to learn, having an objective and understanding the steps you need to take to get there.
+The coding bootcamp revolves a lot around this – learning how to learn, having an objective and understanding the steps you need to take to get there.
 Once you wrap your head around this process, it becomes a bit of a game and it’s really enjoyable.

-Who tends to join your bootcamps?
+Who tends to join your coding bootcamp Melbourne?

 Our students are very diverse and a lot of them have no previous tech or coding background at all – just a lot of motivation.
 We take on people starting from absolute scratch and a lot of these students often want to transition into development work as there is so much opportunity in this industry now.
 The market is a little different in Europe though, where we find a lot of the students have no desire to change industry but are looking to upskill, complimenting the role they’re currently in.
 I’m a strong believer in always needing to upskill and continue learning.
 We therefore opened our part-time Bootcamp for those who want to learn how to code while working full-time.